Find Affordable Health Insurance In Your Area!

 Updated: December 22, 2017

 Health insurance today is different than when your parents were your age.
 That’s because, in 2010, the Obama Administration passed the Affordable Care Act, commonly known as Obamacare.
-As you can probably guess from the name, this piece of legislation aimed to provide affordable healthcare for all Americans.
+As you can probably guess from the name, this piece of legislation aimed to provide cheap health insurance options for all Americans.
 However, the Affordable Care Act also implemented a health insurance penalty if you choose not to enroll in a health plan.
 So how much will not having coverage cost you?

 How much is the penalty for no health insurance?

 If this is your first time paying a tax penalty, or even if you have paid one before, you may already know that figuring out how much you owe is no walk in the park.
 The penalty for not having health insurance in 2017 is a bit complex, but let’s simplify it by breaking it down.

 First, understand there are two different ways your health penalty can be calculated.
 The first is a percentage of your income, and the second is just a flat fee.
 You will pay whichever amount is greater.

 |Percentage:||2.5% of household income||Total yearly premium for a Bronze Plan|

 It’s important to note that the fine for not having health insurance may see an increase for 2018.
 You can check back here to see if any changes have been made.

 Thankfully, the internet is a wonderful place fool of many tools that make our lives easier.
 If you still aren’t sure how to calculate what your health insurance penalty for 2017 may be, you can use our simple health insurance tax penalty calculator.